xpert-codes/Online-Store-Management/README.md

 from tkinter import messagebox import mysql.connector
 ------------------------
-And set the mysql connector password according to your machine
+And set the mysql connector password according to your machine.